 As a medical student at Warren Alpert Medical School at Brown University (ScM'19 MD'19), Austin Tam volunteered for the 2016 Hep C WaterFire event and was honored as a Torchbearer during the opening ceremony.
 Austin was the 2016 instructor for the Qualified Professional Testing Counselor annual certification course held at the Medical School, teaching best approaches to HCV testing.
 As part of the Primary Care Population Medicine master's program at Brown University, he served as a HCV Patient Navigator at The Miriam Hospital Infectious Diseases Clinic.

 Andreas Lazaris is a medical student at Warren Alpert Medical School at Brown University, where he is pursuing both his MD and MSc in Primary Care Population Medicine (’20).
-Andreas works with Dr. Taylor as an HCV Patient Navigator at The Miriam Hospital Infectious Disease Clinic.
+Andreas works as an HCV Patient Navigator at The Miriam Hospital Infectious Disease Clinic.
 Andreas is also a state-certified HIV/HCV tester and counselor.

 Alexa Kanbergs is a medical student at Warren Alpert Medical School at Brown University (’19).
 For two years, Alexa worked with Dr. Taylor as an HCV Patient Navigator in The Miriam Hospital Infectious Diseases Clinic.
 Alexa served on the 2017 Hep C WaterFire Planning Committee.

 As a master’s student in the department of Epidemiology at the Brown School of Public Health (’17), Ayorinde Soipe, MBBS worked with Brandon Marshall, PhD and Dr. Taylor in modeling the most effective HCV treatment and prevention policies that will lead to a substantial decrease, and eventual elimination, of chronic HCV infection in Rhode Island.

 As a medical student at the Alpert Medical School of Brown University (’18), Aaron Shapiro worked with RID Hep C to improve patient care at our HCV Clinic co-located within the methadone maintenance program, CODAC Behavioral Healthcare in Providence, RI.

-As a medical student at the Warren Alpert Medical School at Brown University (’19), Nari Sohn works with Dr. Taylor as a Hepatitis C Patient Navigator at The Miriam Hospital Infectious Disease Clinic.
+As a medical student at the Warren Alpert Medical School at Brown University (’19), Nari Sohn worked as a Hepatitis C Patient Navigator at The Miriam Hospital Infectious Disease Clinic.
 Nari participated in the 2015, 2016, and 2017 C is for Cure: a Waterfire Lighting for RI Defeats Hep C events.